If you have a wasp problem, you are no doubt be asking “How to get rid of wasps?” and what to do about it.

 If you are very allergic, be sure to wear a medical bracelet indicating this danger and keep an EpiPen handy to counteract your allergic reaction.

-#9 – To Get Rid Of Wasps – Trick Them!
+#9 – How To Deter Wasps – Trick Them!

 Early in the spring before wasps are active, set up fake nests around your yard to make them think other wasps are already in residence.
 Wasps are very territorial.
 If they find a rival’s nest already in place when they turn up in the springtime to build new nests, they will relocate.